Price: 3.49% plus $0.49 per transaction (as of August, 2021).

 Using automation is essential.
 It removes most human error and the stress of keeping track of invoicing and payments.

 Your customers can commit to recurring payments with just a few clicks, and you won't have to worry about manually managing your customer base.

-People are more likely to have their phones on hand than their debit cards, and mobile payment apps are more convenient than ever.
-Mobile may become the way consumers pay for goods online in the future.
+These days, people are often more likely to have their phones on hand than debit cards — plus, mobile payment apps are more convenient than ever.

-Apple Pay has quickly become one of the most popular mobile payment systems in the United States.
-With an estimated 30+ million users in the U.S. and more than 380 million worldwide, you'd miss out if you didn't accept Apple Pay.
+For instance, Apple Pay has quickly become one of the most popular mobile payment systems in the United States.
+With an estimated 43.9 million users, you'd miss out if you didn't accept Apple Pay.

 Google Pay, Venmo, and PayPal also have mobile apps with a decent market share.

 If you're okay with handling cryptocurrencies, it's a way you can extend your reach to a broader online audience.

 Sites like Bitpay provide all the tools you need to accept crypto payments online, send invoices, request payments, and receive money on the go-through apps.